chuusan/chuusan.github.io/_posts/2014-3-3-Hello-World.md

 - _It is also possible that about half of these batteries have a good performance of about 1300 days, however, the half left only have a lifespan of approximately 700 days._

-To better learn the performance of these batteries, you need to mention the difference between the lifespan $L$ and the average lifespan $E(X)=1000$ in your report.
+To better learn the performance of these batteries, you need to mention the difference between the lifespan of each battery L and the average lifespan of these batteries E(X)=1000 in your report.
 But here comes the question.
 "How can you measure the difference?"

 Apparently, we can use the following formula to measure the difference?

  E{|X-E(X)|}